February 18, 2026

 But software is the key to whether an operation runs smoothly — or quietly bleeds time, money, and patience every single day.

 Spray drone work doesn’t happen in lab conditions.
 It happens on hot, summer days.
 Just before sunset.
 Just after sunrise to beat the heat of the day.
 When batteries are cycling.
 When crews are tired but trying to finish before it gets too windy.
+Spray drone software fails most visibly during peak season operations — and that's exactly when operators form lasting opinions about the platforms they use.

 That’s when operators aren’t thinking about payload capacity.
 They’re thinking about not wasting time: